Using Liquid syntax

 - Message Body

-- Image substitution is available within HTML Block or HTML Editor.
+- Image substitution in HTML blocks.
 Example:

 <img src="{{image_url}}"/>